Plough: Mould-board ploughing

 The upper parts of the frame carry (from the front) the coupling for the motive power (horses), the coulter, and the landside frame.
 Depending on the size of the implement, and the number of furrows it is designed to plough at one time, a fore-carriage with a wheel or wheels (known as a furrow wheel and support wheel) may be added to support the frame (wheeled plough).
 In the case of a single-furrow plough there is one wheel at the front and handles at the rear for the ploughman to maneuver it.

-The mouldboard plow leaves distinct furrows (trenches) across the field.
+The mouldboard plough leaves distinct furrows (trenches) across the field.

 When dragged through a field, the coulter cuts down into the soil and the share cuts horizontally from the previous furrow to the vertical cut.
 This releases a rectangular strip of sod to be lifted by the share and carried by the mould board up and over, so that the strip of sod (slice of the topsoil) that is being cut lifts and rolls over as the plough moves forward, dropping back upside down into the furrow and onto the turned soil from the previous run down the field.
 Each gap in the ground where the soil has been lifted and moved across (usually to the right) is called a furrow.
 The sod lifted from it rests at an angle of about 45 degrees in the adjacent furrow, up the back of the sod from the previous run.

 A series of ploughings run down a field leaves a row of sods partly in the furrows and partly on the ground lifted earlier.
 Visually, across the rows, there is the land on the left, a furrow (half the width of the removed strip of soil) and the removed strip almost upside-down lying on about half of the previous strip of inverted soil, and so on across the field.
 Each layer of soil and the gutter it came from forms a classic furrow.
 The mould-board plough greatly reduced the time needed to prepare a field and so allowed a farmer to work a larger area of land.
 In addition, the resulting pattern of low (under the mould board) and high (beside it) ridges in the soil forms water channels, allowing the soil to drain.
 In areas where snow build-up causes difficulties, this lets farmers plant the soil earlier, as the meltwater run-off drains away more quickly.